Andrew Harris

 Bob Denney was the Head of Fine Arts and Technology at John McCrae S.S in Ottawa.
 The JMSS Guitar Ensemble was awarded the Canadian Music Educators’ Association Wilfred Harvey Small Ensemble of the Year award in 2007.
 Bob served for 9 years as the Canadian Representative and Lead Instructor for Teaching Guitar Workshops Canada, where he instructed guitar pedagogy and technique to music educators.
 Bob continues to promote guitar education as a guest lecturer at the University of Ottawa Faculty of Education.

-Dr. Jaimie Hillman
+Dr. Jamie Hillman

-Learn more about Jaimie at Jaimie Hillman
+Learn more about Jaimie at Jamie Hillman

 Dr. Janet Song Kim